Humboldt-Penguin/Mars-Magnetics-Research/README.md

 **Recognition:**

 * In Summer 2022, I was awarded a fellowship grant by the NASA New Jersey Space Grant Consortium.
-* In December 2022, I will be giving an oral presentation at the American Geophysical Union's Fall 2022 conference.
-Abstract citation pending.
+* In December 2022, I gave an oral presentation at the American Geophysical Union's Fall 2022 conference, recording available [here](https://www.youtube.com/watch?v=tJBthUgirSw).
+Abstract citation available soon.

 ---
 ## Presentations